jeffreysbrother/generator-tcg/README.md

+**This package is no longer maintained!!
+Please use lean-tcg for enhanced performance.**

 # Generator-TCG

 A command line utility for The Control Group split testing team.
 An existing directory (the default variation) is cloned and renamed according to a pre-established convention.
 The new files will then serve as a variation against which the control will be tested.